sudhishmk/argocd-learning/week2/day11/README.md

     cp -r week2/day8/ week2/day11/
     ```

-3.  **Convert Deployment to Rollout**: Since both `frontend-dev` and `frontend-staging` use the same `base`, you only need to change it in one place.
-Edit the `deployment.yaml` file located in `week2/day11/apps/frontend-dev/base/`.
-    * Change `apiVersion: apps/v1` to `apiVersion: argoproj.io/v1alpha1`.
-    * Change `kind: Deployment` to `kind: Rollout`.
-    * Add the `strategy` block for a canary release.
-    * rename the file to `rollout.yaml`
-    * Your final file (which is now a Rollout manifest) should look like this:
+3.  **Convert Base Resource to a Rollout**: In your new `week2/day11/app/frontend-dev/base/`, rename `deployment.yaml` to `rollout.yaml` and change its content to be a `Rollout` resource.
+Also update the `kustomization.yaml` in the `base` to point to the new filename.
     ```yaml

     apiVersion: argoproj.io/v1alpha1
     kind: Rollout
     metadata:
       name: echo-frontend
     spec:
       replicas: 1 # This will be patched by Kustomize
       selector:
         matchLabels:
           app: echo-frontend
       template:
         metadata:
           labels:
             app: echo-frontend
         spec:
           containers:
           - name: nginx
             image: nginx:1.25
             ports:
             - containerPort: 80
       strategy:
         canary:
           steps:
           - setWeight: 25
-              - pause: { duration: 30s } # Pause for 30s then auto-promote
+          - pause: { duration: 30s }
     ```

-4.  **Update ApplicationSet and Sync**:
-    * Modify your local `frontend-appset.yaml` (the one from Day 8) to point its `path` to the new `week2/day11/app/*` directory.
+4.  **Update Kustomize Overlay (The Fix!)**: Your overlay is still trying to patch a `Deployment`.
+You must update it to patch the `Rollout`.
+Go into `week2/day11/app/frontend-dev/overlays/dev/`.
+    * Rename `deployment-patch.yaml` to `rollout-patch.yaml` and update its content:
         ```yaml
-        # In frontend-appset.yaml
+        # week2/day11/app/frontend-dev/overlays/dev/rollout-patch.yaml
+        apiVersion: argoproj.io/v1alpha1
+        kind: Rollout
+        metadata:
+          name: echo-frontend
         spec:
-          generators:
-          - git:
-              # ...
-              directories:
-              - path: week2/day11/app/* # Update this path
-          # ...
+          replicas: 1 # Replica count for dev
         ```
+    * Update the `kustomization.yaml` to use the new patch:
+        ```yaml
+        # week2/day11/app/frontend-dev/overlays/dev/kustomization.yaml
+        apiVersion: kustomize.config.k8s.io/v1beta1
+        kind: Kustomization
+        resources:
+        - ../../../base
+        patches:
+        - path: rollout-patch.yaml
+        ```
+    * **Important**: Make the same changes for the `frontend-staging` overlay directory.

+5.  **Update ApplicationSet and Sync**:
+    * Modify your local `frontend-appset.yaml` (from Day 8) to point its `path` to the new `week2/day11/app/*` directory.
     * Apply the change: `kubectl apply -f frontend-appset.yaml`.
     * Commit and push your new `week2/day11` directory to Git.

-5.  **Trigger and Observe the Rollout**:
+6.  **Trigger and Observe the Rollout**:
-    * To trigger a new rollout, go to `week2/day11/apps/frontend-dev/base/rollout.yaml` in your Git repo and change the nginx image tag (e.g., from `nginx:1.25` to `nginx:1.24`).
+    * To trigger a new rollout, change the image tag in `week2/day11/appsfrontend-dev/base/rollout.yaml` (e.g., to `nginx:1.24`).
 Commit and push.
-    * Watch the `frontend-dev` application in the Argo CD UI.
-They will change to `Progressing` and create new `ReplicaSets`.
-They will pause as defined in your strategy, then automatically promote and complete the sync.
+    * Watch in the Argo CD UI as your applications become `Progressing` and the canary strategy is executed.

 ---
 ### 🤔 Daily Self-Assessment